In This Article(Click the links below to move easily to sections of this article)

 Robert, I really need this employee to do his job!
 I pay him well.
 He has good benefits.
 I know he knows how to do the job because sometimes he gets it done.
 He just won’t do it!
 He has an attitude problem.

 It’s true that people should do their jobs but managers also can do more to create an environment where their employees want to give them their best effort.
 What do I mean?
-Well, money and benefits are important but research consistently shows that compensation alone has limited motivational staying power.A good salary alone will not keep employees motivated. #IntrinsicRewards Click To Tweet
+Well, money and benefits are important but research consistently shows that compensation alone has limited motivational staying power.A good salary alone will not keep employees motivated.
+That's just the first of many steps managers need to make.
+Click To Tweet

 (Think about it!
 How enthused are you about that raise you received two years ago?
 Do you still feel that initial emotion of excitement when you first heard the news of your pay increase?)

-Fortunately, there are many things managers can do to provide intrinsic rewards just by adapting their leadership style.
+Fortunately, there are many things that you can do to provide intrinsic rewards just by adapting your leadership style.
 Five intrinsic rewards you can provide to your employees are the following:

 1. Look for opportunities to give your employees positive feedback.
 Catch them doing something right and recognize them for their good performance.
 (Intrinsic reward: the employees get recognition when they perform well.
 Recognition!)